sophWillis/Fitt/README.md

   <img width="100" alt="Screenshot 2021-08-31 at 08 56 13" src="https://user-images.githubusercontent.com/38283239/131466640-8cff6f25-c32a-492e-8c5f-1b442f3a5278.png">
 </div>

-This page allows the user to log in or, alternitavely, they can go back to the landing page or go to the sign up page or forgot password page.
+This page allows the user to log in or, alternitavely, they can navigate back to the landing page, go to the sign up page or go to the forgot password page.

 When a user doesn't have an account, or they enter the wrong password an error message is shown.
+If log in is successful, the home page will be rendered on the index route in place of the landing page.

 **To improve:**
 *To improve the user experience, I will add a more detailed message for each case so that the user knows whether they need to sign up or if they have entered the wrong password.*